 The amount of Employment Insurance you receive is determined by how much you’ve been earning and where you live.
-The government sets a maximum insurable amount.
-This figure changes over time.
+For most people, the basic rate for calculating EI benefits is 55% of your average insurable weekly earnings, up to a maximum amount.
+The maximum amount changes over time.
 Check the Service Canada website for the current figure.

 In calculating your EI benefits, the government considers your gross earnings (before deductions), including tips and commissions.
 EI benefits are taxable income, so taxes are deducted.

 EI benefits are based on your highest weeks of earnings over the qualifying period (usually 52 weeks).
 Your benefits are calculated over a set number of weeks.
 That number can range from 14 to 22 weeks, depending on the unemployment rate in your region.